London Buses route 21

 London Buses route 21 is a Transport for London contracted bus route in London, England.
-Running between Holloway and Lewisham, it is operated by London Central.
+Running between Holloway and Lewisham Shopping Centre, it is operated by Go-Ahead London subsidiary London Central.

-The route is operated by New Routemasters.

 History

-In 2018, a Metrodecker EV prototype from Optare was trialed on the route.
+In 2018, an Optare MetroDecker EV prototype was trialed on the route.

 In November 2021, the frequency of the service was reduced from 6-8 minutes to 8-10 minutes.

-On 4 February 2023, route 21 was re-routed to serve Nag's Head in Holloway instead of Newington Green, partially replacing the daytime route 271, following a successful consultation in early 2022.
+On 4 February 2023, route 21 was withdrawn between Newington Green and Hoxton and extended to Holloway partially replacing the daytime route 271, following a successful consultation in early 2022.

 Current route

 Route 21 operates via these primary locations: